top of page

 Training Background:

 Hannah's philosophy and education in horse care and training are constantly evolving as she strives for excellence in a sustainable and ethical manner.
-Her style can be described as a fusion of positive reinforcement, new age holistic horsemanship, and practical traditional horse management.
+Her style can be described as a fusion of positive reinforcement, new age natural horsemanship, and practical traditional horse management.
+In recent years, since an injury weakened the use of her left arm, she's more focused on classical riding and using our seat to influence the horse.

-She started her training journey by backing her first horse in 2007, followed by two more in 2009.
+She started her training journey by backing her first horse in 2007, followed by another in 2013, and another in 2014.
 Since then, she has worked with an increasing number of horses each year, including restarts, problem horses, and feral rescues.
-Between 2016 and 2022, Hannah started dozens of colts and worked with a hundred or so horses, ranging from off-the-track Thoroughbreds, Standardbreds, walkers, Gypsy Vanners, Friesians, and her favorite, Quarter Horses.
+Between 2016 and 2024, Hannah started dozens of colts and worked with a hundred or so horses, ranging from off-the-track Thoroughbreds, Standardbreds, walkers, Gypsy Vanners, Friesians, and her favorite, Quarter Horses.
 Her experience includes riding lessons with local instructors in reiners, cutting trainers, and dressage instructors.
+She often gets in behavioral cases that struggle elsewhere or have underlying medical issues.

 Hannah has trained and raised multiple horses of her own, some of which are on-site.
 In 2018, she trained Pico, a black mare, from being untouched, flighty, and difficult to catch.
 Within 100 days, Pico attended her first show, but unfortunately, she fell ill after her second round of vaccines and couldn't compete further.
 Nonetheless, Pico found her final home after being featured in two more events.